mcellteam/cellblender_tutorials/dynamic_geometry/dynamic_geometry_overview.rst

 * After the run completes, refresh the display with "**Reload Visualization Data**".
 You should see a cube full of molecules.
 You can play the simulation to see them moving around.

 Now we'll define the dynamic geometry.
-But rather than using Blender's shape keys, we'll write a script that modifies the geometry of our object directly.
+But rather than using Blender's shape keys (as we did in the previous example), we'll write a script that modifies the geometry of our object directly.

 * Change the "**Property**" panel into a "**Text Editor**" panel.